-You don’t have to plan an expensive, exotic vacation to unwind and indulge.
+You don’t have to plan an expensive, exotic vacation to unwind and indulge – my Costa Mesa staycation was the perfect balance.
 The perfect staycation is all about experiencing new things that make you happy, whether it’s shopping, eating or visit a spa.
 Here’s how to have the ultimate staycation close to home that will feel like a real getaway.

 - Book a treatment at a local resort spa, and often, you’ll have access to all of the hotel’s amenities including the pool, beach and guest areas.
 Schedule a morning appointment and take advantage of all the access in the afternoon, including poolside cocktails.